pair_style eff/cut command

 pair_style eff/cut 39.7 pair_style eff/cut 40.0 limit/eradius pair_style eff/cut 40.0 limit/eradius pressure/evirials pair_style eff/cut 40.0 ecp 1 Si 3 C pair_coeff * * pair_coeff 2 2 20.0 pair_coeff 1 s 0.320852 2.283269 0.814857 pair_coeff 3 p 22.721015 0.728733 1.103199 17.695345 6.693621

 This pair style contains a LAMMPS implementation of the electron Force Field (eFF) potential currently under development at Caltech, as described in (Jaramillo-Botero).
 The eFF for Z<6 was first introduced by (Su) in 2007.
-It has been extended to higher Zs by using effective core potentials (ECPs) that now cover up to 2nd and 3rd row p-block elements of the periodic table.
+It has been extended to higher Zs by using effective core potentials (ECPs) that now cover up to second and third row p-block elements of the periodic table.

 The full Hamiltonian (shown below), contains then a standard description for electrostatic interactions between a set of delocalized point and Gaussian charges which include, nuclei-nuclei (NN), electron-electron (ee), and nuclei-electron (Ne).
 Thus, eFF is a mixed QM-classical mechanics method rather than a conventional force field method (in which electron motions are averaged out into ground state nuclear motions, i.e a single electronic state, and particle interactions are described via empirically parameterized interatomic potential functions).
 This makes eFF uniquely suited to simulate materials over a wide range of temperatures and pressures where electronically excited and ionized states of matter can occur and coexist.
 Furthermore, the interactions between particles -nuclei and electrons- reduce to the sum of a set of effective pairwise potentials in the eFF formulation.
 The eff/cut style computes the pairwise Coulomb interactions between nuclei and electrons (E_NN,E_Ne,E_ee), and the quantum-derived Pauli (E_PR) and Kinetic energy interactions potentials between electrons (E_KE) for a total energy expression given as,